hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprpaper.md

 hyprctl hyprpaper wallpaper '[mon], [path], [fit_mode]'
 ```

 `fit_mode` is optional, and `mon` can be empty for a fallback, just like in the config file.
+The fallback wallpaper only applies to monitors that have never had a specific monitor target assigned.